Fair and transparent contract terms

 If you believe your provider hasn't properly notified you of changes to your terms and conditions, or if you believe any of the terms and conditions in your contract are unfair or weren't made clear to you, contact your provider's customer service department and make a complaint.

-If your provider doesn't resolve the problem, ask them for a deadlock letter.
-This will allow you to take your complaint to an alternative dispute resolution (ADR) scheme.
+If your provider doesn't resolve the problem and it has been at least eight weeks since you made the initial complaint, or you have received a deadlock letter from them, you can take your complaint to an alternative dispute resolution (ADR) scheme.

 If you have had problems with the terms and conditions of your phone or broadband contract (if they have changed, or you believe they are unfair), please let us know by filling out our short monitoring form.

-Although Ofcom does not investigate individual complaints, your help in highlighting problems plays a vital part in our work and we may investigate a company if monitoring data reveals a particular problem.
+Although Ofcom does not investigate individual complaints, your help in highlighting problems plays a vital role in our work and we may investigate a company if monitoring data reveals a particular problem.